WAYS TO GIVE

 - The Foundation welcomes philanthropic support through gifts of life insurance policies when the policies are paid in full and NSCCF is named as the owner and irrevocable beneficiary of the policy.
 You can name the Foundation as the primary or contingent beneficiary of an existing or new life insurance policy.

-If you would like to discuss a planned gift, please contact Lauren Bell in the Foundation office.
+If you would like to discuss a planned gift, please contact Cecily Stone in the Foundation office.

 The Nashville State Community College Foundation is recognized by the IRS as a 501c3 nonprofit organization and all gifts are tax-deductible to the extent allowed by law.